 High Absolute Neutrophil Count

-When a neutrophil count increases above 8000 it is considered high.
+When ANC increases above 8000 it is considered high.

 - High Level Stress.
 Neutrophil counts increase when stress is placed on the body.
 It may be caused by exercise, nerves, or seizures.